rancher/docs/content/rancher/v2.6/en/security/_index.md

 ### Rancher CVEs and Resolutions

 Rancher is committed to informing the community of security issues in our products.
 For the list of CVEs (Common Vulnerabilities and Exposures) for issues we have resolved, refer to [this page.](./cve)

+### Kubernetes Security Best Practices

+For recommendations on securing your Kubernetes cluster, refer to the [Best Practices](./best-practices) guide.